 So, a week and a half ago, someone called and said "Would you be interested in helping so and so with her mother who has dementia for a few days until she gets professional care set up?"
-Strangely, without hesitation I jumped at it.
-This little lady has a different dementia than Grandma.
-She doesn't talk, except to say hi or fine on rare occasion.
+Strangely, without hesitation, I jumped at it.
+This little lady has different dementia than Grandma.
+She doesn't talk, except to say hi or fine on rare occasions.
 My dear lady friend loves Jesus, so we go out on the deck for Bible Study.
 I read a passage, ask her questions like "Do you know Jesus loves you?" and she nods.
 I ask her if I can pray for her, and she bows her head, eyes remaining open.
-The whole thing lasts about 3 minutes, but she smiles, so are hearts are peaceful.
+The whole thing lasts about 3 minutes, but she smiles, so her heart is peaceful.

 Most of all, I do it because the Lord has shown love and compassion to me.
 He commands that we do likewise.
 It is my pleasure.
 It makes me angry when I go to the nursing home to minister or hear of someone who has encountered an indifferent, cold, or even abusive worker.
 There is no excuse for treating anyone that way, especially the elderly.
 My message to these people is, if you don't like working with or respect the elderly, go to McDonald's or Target and get a job.
 Someday you will be old and need love and care in your last years.
 I hope you don't get someone like yourself.
 Shame on you.